 Absolutely.
 I appeal to Labour Members—and I am looking at them now—to show some responsibility.
 [Interruption.]
 Yes, they can wave, but this is serious.
 They should come through the Lobby with us tonight, or be exposed, frankly, for exactly what they are.
 They have failed at this time of crisis to stand up for the people of Scotland.

 I am going to make some progress.

 Parliament has repeatedly rejected the Prime Minister’s deal and leaving with no deal.
 Both those points must be respected.
 When we said no to her deal, we meant it.
 Only a fresh referendum can now unblock things.
 The UK Government must now extend article 50 and set in motion plans to hold a second EU referendum, with remain on the ballot paper.
 Staying in the European Union is the best deal of all.
 It is what Scotland voted for.
-It is the only way to protect jobs, living standards, our public services and the economy.
-Holding a
+It is the only way to protect jobs, living standards, our public services a